iracooke/BC2023/lessons/chapters_md/17_redirection.md

 ## 17: Redirection

-Try the [echo][echo command] command.
+Try the [echo][] command.
 It simply echoes back its argument as output.

 ```bash
 learner@:learning_unix$ echo "Bilbo"